 Boneless loin chop

 The Boneless Loin Chop, known as boneless pork chops, America’s Cut, New York Chop, or Pork Loin Filet, is a lean cut best used in stuffed pork chop recipes.
 If stuffing, gently sear the surface after cooking over low or indirect heat.
-If cooking it as is, we recommend using a brine first.
+If cooking it as is, I recommend using a brine first.

 Shoulder Chop- Pork Steak